 Thinking about this more in-depth you come to realize that inspiration is all around you.
 It is not limited to anything specific or certain space.
 It is everywhere!
 It is always there.
 All the time.
-Not matter how frustrating it may be not to find that specific marketing pitch – its there – something will spark that inspiration.
+No matter how frustrating it may be not to find that specific marketing pitch – it’s there – something will spark that inspiration.

-Here are a few things that inspire me to continue making mistakes, learning and improving on myself:
+Here are a few things that inspire me to continue making mistakes, learning, and improving on myself:

 - My wife who is always looking to learn and develop herself in every area.
-I’ve seen her literally diving into the deep-end on a lot of topics, from her professional life, to creating a fashion label to becoming a mom, and she’s just taught herself to swim on the way.
+I’ve seen her literally diving into the deep-end on a lot of topics, from her professional life to creating a fashion label to becoming a mom, and she’s just taught herself to swim on the way.
 Just surviving is fantastic, but the fact that she’s looking like a semi-professional swimmer in every area is quite a feat.
 She is a constant reminder to me that I should never find myself in the kind of comfort zone that becomes a rut.

 With that being said, I encourage you to surround yourself with inspirational people and at the same time inspire others (don’t be greedy.
 Life is not a competition, albeit many adults seeing life this way until they get older and wiser).
 Be kind, because in the end we all have one life and we might as well live it for the better.
-The way I’m doing that is by making sure that I’m inspired enough to keep making mistakes, learning from those and using it to exact a better outcome in the future, all while trying to inspire others to do the same.
+The way I’m doing that is by making sure that I’m inspired enough to keep making mistakes, learning from them, and using it to extract a better outcome in the future, all while trying to inspire others to do the same.